eridien/vscode-definition-stack/README.md

 highlighting of ref symbols.

 - The right picker is the highlight color of the last symbol clicked.
 You can delete a block and use this for easy traversal of the tree.

+- The letters scale everything up and down.

 ####  Each block has a banner at the top.